fembuelita/cpst342-fall-2020/syllabi/syllabus.md

     * Learn key web development terminology
     * Refresh or acquire basic understanding of HTML/CSS
     * Learn the fundamentals of git as a version control system (VCS)
-    * Learn how to develop web applications locally and deploy to Pantheon
+    * Develop general understanding of responsive web design and learn how to implement this using Bootstrap 4
 * Topics Covered:
     * Web Development Terminology
     * Brief HTML/CSS Review